 Hurricane Irma ripped through Florida three weeks ago and I’m still finding my normalcy.
 Except for a few fallen palm fronds and a wind-blown bougainvillea, this devastating storm spared my home and property yet, I’m still feeling unsettled as I transition from surviving to living.
-I can see my neighbors having to get an austin roofing company to repair their roof and I am thankful that I didn’t need to do that but I still feel vulnerable.
+I can see my neighbors having to get repair their roof and I am thankful that I didn’t need to do that but I still feel vulnerable.

 Survival Mode vs. Living Mode